multiversx/mx-sdk-dapp/README.md

 ## Transactions

-The dapp-core library exposes a straight-foreward way of sending transactions and tracking their status, with a couple of handy UI components;
+The dapp-core library exposes a straight-forward way of sending transactions and tracking their status, with a couple of handy UI components;

 #### Sending Transactions